-The throttle-activated diagnostic switch feature is intended to eliminate the need for a dash-mounted diagnostic switch, which is used to activate the fault code flashout on the lamps.
-The fault code flashout will be activated through a simple sequence of throttle movements.
+The throttle activated diagnostic switch feature is intended to eliminate the need for a dash-mounted diagnostic switch, which is used to activate the fault code flash out on the lamps.
+The fault code flash out is activated through a simple sequence of throttle movements.
 When this feature is enabled, the engine is in stop state and the keyswitch is turned ON.
-Every successive cycle of the throttle will lead to the next fault code to be flashed on the lamps, in the same manner as if the increment switch were depressed.
+Every successive cycle of the throttle leads to the next fault code to be flashed on the lamps, in the same manner as if the increment switch were depressed.

 To activate this feature, the engine must be stopped and the keyswitch turned to the ON position.
-Then depress the accelerator pedal completely three times.
+Depress the accelerator pedal completely three times.
 The feature should then be enabled.
-Transitioning to the next fault code will happen automatically after the first fault code is flashed out twice or if the throttle pedal is cycled.
+Transitioning to the next fault code occurs automatically after the first fault code is flashed out twice or if the throttle pedal is cycled.

-NOTE: There is an optional, error sensitive mode for this feature.
-If any of the throttle-related errors occur, this feature will turn on the diagnostic switch automatically when the engine is stopped and the keyswitch is ON.
+NOTE: There is an optional, error-sensitive mode for this feature.
+If any of the throttle-related errors occur, this feature turns on the diagnostic switch automatically when the engine is stopped and the keyswitch is ON.
 During this mode, only the increment switch can be used to flash out the next fault code.